SWITZERLAND 9 Days

 🌤️ Climate

-• In Summer, you can expect temperatures of up to 32 °C (90 F) in the lower valleys.
+• In the summer, you can expect temperatures of up to 32 °C (90 F) in the lower valleys.
 But it could easily be 15 °C (59 F) on a rainy day and freezing on the high mountain top.
 Afternoon thunderstorms are common.

 • You can have a week of rain as well as a week of cloudless skies almost any time of the year.

-• April, September and October are your best chance of drier, and less cloudy days
+• April, September, and October are your best chances of drier and less cloudy days

 • Sunrise/Sunset time.